 Grass: The grass cringed every time a shoe stepped on it.

-Here are more words you can use: Leaves, wind, rain, sand, cacti, clouds, sky, moon, flowers, water, mountains etc.
+Here are more words you can use: Leaves, wind, rain, sand, cacti, clouds, sky, moon, flowers, water, mountains, lighthouse, pumpkin pie, race car, lightning, waterfall, rocket, oreo cookie, shoes etc.

-7. Once they’ve completed their sentence, they don’t say anything.
+4. Once they’ve completed their sentence, students don’t say anything.
 They just hold up their white board.

-8. Look at it.
+5. Look at it.
 If there is one mistake, hold up 1 finger.
 If there are 2 mistakes, 2 fingers, 3 mistakes, 3 fingers, 4 mistakes, 4 fingers.
-If there are no mistakes, give them a thumbs up and they tally a point.
+When there are no mistakes, students get a thumbs up and tally a point.

-9. If they have a mistake, they continue to correct the sentence until you give them a thumbs up.
+6. Students who have a mistake continue to correct the sentence until you give them a thumbs up.

 For a more challenging game of personification, you can play Personification Statements 4-11.

-Both games go great with the Calendar Page-Personification writing prompt.
+Both games go great with the writing prompt titled, Writing With Personification.